JoeldotSmith/uniNotes/year2/sem1/CITS2200/AsymptoticAnalysis.md

 - Only possible if we know the distribution over examples
 - More difficult to calculate
-- Often does not provide significanty more information than worst case scenario
+- Often does not primovide significanty more information than worst case scenario
 - May be misleading

+### Asymptotic Growth Rates
+Comparing data structures with an analytical approach.
+Focus on:
+- independant of run time enviroment
+- improves understanding of data structures